Angry and agile - anarchists give police hard time at Hamburg G20

-HAMBURG For the 1,000 hard-left militants who wreaked havoc on the streets of Hamburg, German Chancellor Angela Merkel could not have chosen a better location to hold the G20 summit.
+HAMBURG (Reuters) - For the 1,000 hard-left militants who wreaked havoc on the streets of Hamburg, German Chancellor Angela Merkel could not have chosen a better location to hold the G20 summit.

 The dense, urban environment allows them to disperse and hide easily, and the city is full symbols of the wealth they detest - from the gleaming 800 million euro (£708 million) Elbphilharmonie concert hall to the shipyards that build luxury yachts.